128technology/docs/docs/plugin_loopback_static_routes.md

 ## Configuration
 The plugin aims to solve several different use cases when it comes to setting up the Linux host routing on a 128T router.
 The sections below explore each of the supported use cases and their configurations.

-### Make kni254 the default route in Linux
+### Make kni254 the Default Route in Linux
 When a 128T router is deployed at the edge of a network (such as a branch or a store), it typically does not have a dedicated management interface.
 In such scenarios, the traffic originating in Linux such as DNS, NTP, etc., has to be routed through the 128T platform.
-The [linux host networking](concepts_linux_host_networking#advanced-configuration) document describes the 128T configuration needed to accomplish this in details.
+The [linux host networking](concepts_linux_host_networking.md#advanced-configuration) document describes the 128T configuration needed to accomplish this in details.
 The plugin configuration to set up the Linux routing to enable in-band management access is shown below.

 ```config
 authority